Florune/florune-documentation/src/tutorials/verifiable_document.md

 ## **Use Cases / Examples**

 * **Education Certificates:** Universities issue tamper-proof diplomas verifiable by employers
-* **Contract Enforcement:** Attach signed documents to a Pledge Contract to enforce milestone payments
+* **Contract Enforcement:** Attach documents to a Pledge Contract to enforce milestone payments
 * **Intellectual Property:** Timestamp creative works or research papers to prove authorship
 * **Legal Agreements:** Ensure critical agreements are immutable and verifiable by all parties